Fourier extension estimates on a strip in $\mathbb{R}^2$: Introduction

 holds, where $Xw$ denotes the X-ray transform of $w$.
 This conjecture, however, was recently disproved by Cairo \cite{Cai25}.
 Motivated by this, we study weighted restriction estimates in a related but distinct setting.

-When the weight $w$ is the characteristic function of a strip in $\R^2$, the original Mizohata--Takeuchi conjecture becomes trivial, as the right-hand side of the inequality is infinite.
-However, replacing the $L^2$ norms in the conjecture with suitable $L^p$ and $L^q$ norms yields nontrivial bounds.
+When the weight $w$ is the characteristic function of a strip in $\R^2$, the original Mizohata--Takeuchi conjecture becomes trivial, since the right-hand side of the inequality is infinite.
+Because of the decay rate of the Fourier transform of the measure $\mu$ in the normal direction to the curve, one can choose a strip for which the left-hand side is also infinite.
+Thus, one cannot simply replace $\|Xw\|_{L^\infty}$ with a different constant to obtain a nontrivial estimate.
+However, if we replace the $L^2$ norms in the conjecture with suitable $L^p$ and $L^q$ norms, we can prove nontrivial weighted estimates of the form

+This certainly holds for all $(p,q)$ in the range where the corresponding Fourier extension estimate (without a weight) holds.
+On the other hand, because we restrict the domain of integration, it is natural to expect the estimate to hold over a larger range of $(p,q)$.

 By letting the width of the strip shrink to zero in an appropriate sense, we are naturally led to consider Radon transform–type estimates, which capture how the mass of $x \mapsto E_{\Sigma}f(x)$ can concentrate near lines in $\R^2$.
 This line of investigation was initiated by Bennett and Nakamura \cite{BN21}, who studied expressions of the form $\mathcal{R}(\abs{E_{\Sigma}f}^2)$, where $\mathcal{R}$ denotes the Radon transform and $\Sigma$ is a sphere in $d\ge 2$ dimensions.
 Some results were later extended by Bennett, Nakamura, and the second author to the $k$-plane transform in \cite{BNS24}.
 In particular, among other results they showed the following result in two dimensions.
 Denote with $\mathbb{S}^1$ the unit circle centered at $0$ and let $n(\xi)$ denote the normal vector of $\Sigma$ at $\xi$.
 For a given curve $\Sigma$, suppose that $\omega\in \mathbb{S}^1$ satisfies \textit{transversality condition}